KordingLab/KordingLab.github.io/_posts/2016-01-03-what-wrong-with-publishing.md

 I think what is wrong with the publishing system is different to what others complain about.
 From my perspective the main problem is that it confounds three things.

-- (1) Truth - each paper has a truth value associated with it.
+  **1. Truth** - each paper has a truth value associated with it.
 Is it significant?
 How p-hacked is it?
-Will it generalize?
+Will it generalize?<br>
-- (2) Innovativeness - to which level does a paper break new ground?
-Opens up new avenues?
+  **2. Innovativeness** - to which level does a paper break new ground?
+Opens up new avenues?<br>
-- (3) Relevance - who relates to the message of the paper?
+  **3. Relevance** - who relates to the message of the paper?

 **Examples**

-The "profile" of a journal mixes these three things together and glamour journals heavily overweigh (3).
+The "profile" of a journal mixes these three things together and glamour journals heavily overweigh **3**.
 But these points should really be evaluated separately.
-A few examples.
+A few examples:

-- (1) I want my doctor to read cochrane reports not nature papers.
+  -  I want my doctor to read cochrane reports not nature papers.
 On the truth axis they are far better than the entire rest of the biomedical literature.
-- (2) I want to read the innovative papers in my narrow field.
-For example, a paper that speeds up fitting of GLMs to data is superimportant to me.
+  - I want to read the innovative papers in my narrow field.
+For example, a paper that speeds up fitting of GLMs to data is super important to me.
 And the other 10 people building methods based on it.
-- (3) My students should read the easily readable papers in the broader field to have an overview.
+  - My students should read the easily readable papers in the broader field to have an overview.

 A glamor journal is defined as a journal that is read by many people and hence cited by many people.
 So it goes for relevance.
 As it should - and it is good because it provides visibility for good introductory papers to the field.